 They Offer The Puppy When It's Too Young

 One way puppy mills cut their costs is by adopting out puppies as early as possible.
+A competent person knowing all about puppies would know how bad this idea is.
 Leaving their mother too early can cause many problems for puppies because they gain valuable antibodies and fat from their mother's milk, and rely on their littermates and mom for socialization.
 A puppy shouldn't be leaving its litter until it is at least six to eight weeks old.

 The Pup Hasn't Had Its Shots

 This is a good sign that the puppy you're getting is either too young, or that they simply don't care about the dogs' health.
 This is another way mills manage to cut costs, and dogs frequently don't get the basic or preventative care that a growing dog needs.
-Ask not only about what shots your puppy has received, but what vaccinations it's parents have received as well.
+Also, any puppy mill will not provide you with a special American Kennel Club package, as provided by Puppy Spot.
+So, ask not only about what shots your puppy has received, but what vaccinations it's parents have received as well.

 Finally, be aware that breeders are reading the same types of articles you are, just like this one.
 Disreputable breeders will be ready when you ask questions and may even present fake paperwork, so be willing to ask further questions, ask for more proof, and dig deeper.

 Was this article helpful?